EngineerBetter/engineerbetter-hugo/content/blog/quarks-quickstart.md

 docker push engineerbetter/concourse:opensuse-42.3-51.g7fef1b7-30.95-7.0.0_374.gb8e8e6af-6.4.1
 ```

-If you're going to be building images with Fissile via CI, we have a [script](https://github.com/EngineerBetter/quarks-spike/blob/master/tasks/build-dockerhub.sh) for that.
+If you're going to be building images with Fissile via CI, we have a [reusable Concourse task and Bash script](https://github.com/EngineerBetter/quarks-spike/blob/master/tasks/build-dockerhub.sh) for that.

 ### 3. Get your resources ready